Vitamin BT, Vitamin B7, ALCAR

 Some clinical trials show that carnitine supplementation is helpful for patients with angina, heart disease, or peripheral vascular disease.
 However, guidelines recommend against a particular form, acetyl-l-carnitine, for chemotherapy-induced peripheral neuropathy.

 Carnitine is a nutrient found naturally in the body and in foods such as meat and dairy products, beans, and avocados.
 It plays an important role in energy production by delivering fatty acids that are processed within the cells to be used as fuel.
 It also helps to prevent damaging effects that can occur when fatty acids build up outside of cells.

 L-carnitine is more readily absorbed in the body if obtained from food rather than supplements.
 However some people, such as those with a genetic deficiency who are fatigued because energy production is greatly reduced, respond well with carnitine supplements.
 In addition, studies in some patients with heart conditions show improved heart function and ability to exercise after taking carnitine.

 There is less evidence for the use of carnitine supplements for other conditions.
 In clinical trials, cancer patients who have higher blood levels of carnitine generally have higher functioning and more energy.
-Other studies are looking at whether carnitine can have a protective effect against the damaging effects of cisplatin on the kidney and small intestines and whether it can suppress thyroid hormone.
 However, one particular form, acetyl-L-carnitine, is known to increase chemotherapy side effects, so it is important to discuss any use of this supplement with your oncologist.